HerpMR/taskDealer/README.md

 # taskDealer
-For doing assignment of Operating System class
+For doing assignment of Operating System class.